dot-layer/blog/content/blog/2019-01-07-we-mastered-the-art-of-programming.md

 ## Until one day.

 I was working in a [Tech Startup](https://www.xpertsea.com/) and my team was working on a shrimp detection model.
 We were a few guys with different backgrounds.
-Everyone was a software engineers except for myself; I was an actuary holding the most statistical knowledge.
+Everyone was a software engineers except for myself; I was an actuary, the most knowledgeable in statistics among us.
 We were pitted against one another to solve this shrimp detection problem.
 Plot twist.
 I was not the successful one, for reasons I was not even aware of.

 It started pretty well.
 I quickly build a script that let me grab the data from an unstructured source and convert it to a structured format.
 I would then run diagnosis to find any outliers or collinearity between features.
 Once the data was cleaned, another script generated a regression model using a step-wise algorithm.
 The model would generate predictions and save them into a file.
 The last script was doing graph and  basic analysis.
 Pretty standard data science duty.
 The report was done deal and I could quickly deliver great results to the team.